hoge-rileous/hoge-yard-sale/README.md

-# Introducing HOGEVault: A New Tailor-Made Peer-to-Peer DeX
+HOGEVault: A New Tailor-Made Peer-to-Peer DeX

 > That feel when even Uniswap is too centralized.
-Where are my pills? - rorih, 19/m/Cali
+Where are my fuckin pills?

+                                   - rorih, 19/m/Cali

 HOGEVault is a framework for trustless over-the-counter HOGE trades.
 It functions as on-chain orderbook that achieves many of the advantages of a centralized exchange.
 Instead of routing volume through a single centralized liquidity pool, **Makers** set up *vendor contracts* with fixed buy and sell rates. **Takers** come along and make trades according to the available supply and rates.

 HogeVault has a number of advantages over UniSwap:

-- Buys and Sells happen at the same time, so instead of a 2% tax on each step, there is a single transfer.
+* Buys and Sells happen at the same time, so instead of a 2% tax on each step, there is a single transfer.
-- The 2 parties *split the cost of the 2% tax*.
-A factor of 99/98 is applied so that recipients get 99% of the HOGE they were expecting (instead of 98%).
+* The 2 parties *split the cost of the 2% tax*, meaning they both realize 99% of the value of their order.
-- No .3% swap fee for the Uniswap middle-man.
+* No .3% swap fee for the Uniswap middle-man.
 HOGEVault has no profit model whatsoever.
-- Trades happen at a fixed rate, meaning price impact is 0% for any given trade.
+* Trades happen at a fixed rate, meaning price impact is 0% for any given trade.
-- Gas usage for buying HOGE 123,713, compared to ~250,000 for a Uniswap swap.
+* Gas usage for buying HOGE 125,861, compared to ~250,000 for a Uniswap swap.
-- Gas usage for selling HOGE 104,995, compared to ~250,000 for a Uniswap swap.
+* Gas usage for selling HOGE 106,138, compared to ~250,000 for a Uniswap swap.
-- Gas usage for creating vendor contract 167,447, compared to 294,589 for adding LP on Uniswap.
+* Gas usage for creating vendor contract 167,447, compared to 294,589 for adding LP on Uniswap.

 The only downside is the loss of automatic market-making / price discovery of the xy=k pool.
 But large HOGEVault Maker positions will create arbitrage opportunities that help stabilize the Uniswap pool.

 # HOW TO USE

-Contracts use prices denominated in HOGE/ETH with no decimal places.

 ## Market Makers:

-First create a Vendor Contract.
-Call createVendor(buyPrice, sellPrice) on the VendorFactory.

-### Sell HOGE

-Set an allowance for your vendor contract equal to the amount that you want to sell.

-### Buy HOGE.
-Send ETH to your vendor contract.

-### Cancel sell
-Zero out your allowance.

-### Cancel buy
-Call releaseFunds() on your vendor contract.
+First create a HogeVendor by calling createVendor(bidPrice, askPrice) on the VendorFactory.
+Use 0 if you don't want a double-sided order.
+Prices are in HOGE per ETH using whole numbers.
+Approximately 46,000,000 at time of writing.

+* Change your Ask order size by setting an allowance on the HOGE contract: HOGE.approve(vendor.address, amount_to_sell)
+* Change your Bid order size by sending ETH to the vendor contract or calling vendor.releaseFunds(amountToRemove).

 ## Market Takers

 Takers first identify a vendor contract to interact with.

-### Buy HOGE

-Call buyHOGE()

-### Sell HOGE

-Call sellHOGE()
+The VendorFactory emits VendorCreated events.
+Then call vendorBid() and vendorAsk() on the individual vendors to get the order sizes.

+* Call buyQuote(amountETH) to find out how much HOGE the vendor will sell you.
+* Call buyHOGE() with that value on the message to execute the buy.
+* Call sellQuote(amountHOGE) to find out how much ETH the vendor will pay you.
+* Call sellHOGE(amountHOGE) to execute the sell.
+This requires an approve call to HOGE.approve(vendor.address, amountHOGE) in order to succeed.